- January 22, 2020

 If you’re not aware of Marie Kondo yet, it might be worth taking a look into her approach to decluttering in pursuit of happiness.
 Most of her work has been focused on cleaning the house, but her methods can be applied to other areas as well – including your career.
 Whether it’s toxic working relationships, unpleasant responsibilities you’ve picked up along the way, or the clutter on your desk – start finding ways to keep only the things that ‘spark joy’ – and get rid of everything else.
 Ignore this if you know from experience that you don’t thrive in a minimalist environment – they do say a little mess can do wonders for creative work.

-For more advice on how to maximise your potential in the workplace, contact us now to find out how The Employability Specialists can help you take your career to the next level.
+For more advice on how to maximise your potential in the workplace, contact us now to find out how The Employability Experts can help you take your career to the next level.